AliBaghizadeh/domain_wall_generation/README.md

 A distinctive feature of this pipeline is the ability to train on hybrid datasets, combining physics-generated images (from crystallographic models with controlled displacements and augmentations) with real STEM acquisitions.
 This mixed-data strategy supports transfer learning, enabling the model to inherit physical priors from synthetic images while fine-tuning on experimentally acquired data.
 The result is a generator that not only produces visually realistic STEM-like images but also respects the atomic-scale physics encoded in real measurements.

 ---

 ### Why displacement maps instead of raw STEM images?

-- We use **displacement maps** because they highlight the **motion of rare-earth ions** (like Y³⁺) across domain walls.
-Mn and O atoms remain nearly constant, so feeding raw STEM images would bury the signal of interest under a lot of static pixels.
-- Displacement maps remove this background and force the model to focus only on the structural changes that actually matter — the ionic shifts that define the domain wall.

-### Why displacement maps instead of raw STEM images?